gamesfreak26/CS50-Problems/README.md

 ## Installation
 There is a custom library you need to install called cs50.h.
 You can find the installation instructions [here](https://cs50.readthedocs.io/libraries/cs50/c/)

 You will need to link this library when you build the code.
-You can do this using the following command
+You can do this using the following command:
 `clang file_name.c -lcs50 -o file_name_output`